solar224/5G-DPOP/README.md

 #### 4.6 Open Browser

-Open http://localhost:3000 in your browser to see the CNDI-Final monitoring dashboard.
+Open http://localhost:3000 in your browser to see the 5G-DPOP monitoring dashboard.

 > **Note**: The Vite development server is configured in `web/vite.config.ts`, with default port 3000.